Familiarize yourself with AI! These generative AI tools are free or have free trials.

 DreamStudio from Stable Diffusion

-When asked a question or presented with a statement, a chat AI finds information associated with the terms it's given and generates text about it, using algorithms that determine the next word based on its analysis of millions of existing, human-generated documents.
+When asked a question or presented with a statement, a chat AI finds tokens associated with the terms it's given and generates text in response, using algorithms that determine the next token based on its analysis of millions of existing, human-generated documents.
 The mechanism is analogous to the predictive text feature on a cell phone, though vastly more sophisticated.
-The result is usually clear, grammatically correct sentences.
-The output is also, however, generally bland, possibly repetitive, and sometimes inaccurate.
+The result is usually clear, grammatically correct sentences that read as if they were written by a human being.
+The output (at least from the free versions of most GAIs) is also generally bland, possibly repetitive, and sometimes inaccurate.

 ChatGPT's output is not limited to ordinary prose.
 It can write code, plan a meal, create an outline, even craft a poem or song.
 It can be asked to write or rewrite in a particular style, or to revise and clean up written text.

-Something to keep in mind is that text-generating AI, at this point in time, is a language tool, not a knowledge tool.
-If the AI does not have access to accurate information (as with the free ChatGPT option, which is not currently connected to any source of knowledge outside itself), it will still generate text —it just won't be accurate text.
-AI experts refer to this as "hallucination."
+Something to keep in mind is that freely available text-generating AI, at this point in time, is a language tool, not a knowledge tool.
+If the AI does not have access to accurate information, it will still generate text —it just won't be accurate text.
+AI experts refer to this as "hallucination" or "stochastic parroting."

 If you'd like to learn more about AI in and out of the classroom, here are some resources to check out.
 (Also look at the list of links on the "What Is an AI Chatbot?" page of this guide.)